Meet Our Preceptors

 Before joining Apexus, Sarah served as the Clinical Manager for Pharmacy Supply Chain at the University of North Carolina Hospitals, where she was responsible for procurement and centralized supply chain operations including distribution and compounding, contracting, and the 340B Program.

-Sarah earned her PharmD at the University of Iowa College of Pharmacy and her MS at the University of Kansas School of Pharmacy, and completed a two-year health system pharmacy administration residency at the University of Kansas Hospitals.
+She earned her PharmD at the University of Iowa College of Pharmacy and her MS at the University of Kansas School of Pharmacy, and completed a two-year health system pharmacy administration residency at the University of Kansas Hospitals.

 John BarnesJohn Barnes